Sorority Formal Recruitment

 What do you need to do to register?

 Formal Recruitment will be September 2-6, 2014.
 There are several steps to complete in order to be fully prepared for Panhellenic Formal Recruitment:

-- Register with your local Panhellenic Association from your home town.
+- (Optional) Register with your local Panhellenic Association from your home town.
 For women in Smith County, visit the Tyler Panhellenic Association site for additional information.